wix-playground/helm3diff/README.md

 #### 11. Its not all good
    I still had problem with one of actual charts. [cert-manager](https://github.com/jetstack/cert-manager) It would not sync properly at the first time with helm3.
-I needed to redeploy it.All other charts where migrated without actuall pods restarting.
+I needed to redeploy it.All other charts where migrated without actual pods restarting.